 Political events, from elections and governance shifts to broader instances of political instability, wield considerable influence over currency markets.
 These events can lead to significant currency volatility, affecting trading strategies and investment decisions.

-Traders and investors must, therefore, remain vigilant, keeping an eye on political developments to navigate the complexities of the forex market effectively.
+Therefore, traders and investors must remain vigilant and monitor political developments to effectively navigate the complexities of the forex market.

 Military Conflicts and Currency Depreciation